senbox-org/chris-box/README.md

 ## More Information
 The most important source of information for the CHRIS-Box project is the [CHRIS-Box Wiki](https://senbox.atlassian.net/wiki/spaces/CHRIS/overview).

+## Developing
+A brief guide on how to build CHRIS-BOX and start developing can be found the [CHRIS-Box Wiki](https://senbox.atlassian.net/wiki/x/AoB_UQ) too.

 Thank you for using the SNAP and the CHRIS-Box software!

 Copyright © 2010-2020 by Brockmann Consult (info@brockmann-consult.de).
 All rights reserved.